Make Sure the Used Car You Want Doesn't Need Recall Work

 Getting a recall repaired may take time, but it shouldn’t cost the seller anything, Epstein says.

-“NIADA recommends that as a best practice, all dealers should take steps to identify open recalls in their inventory and have those recalls fixed before selling a vehicle, if possible,” says Shaun Petersen, NIADA’s senior vice president of legal and government affairs.
+“NIADA recommends that as a best practice, all dealers should take steps to identify open recalls in their inventory and have those recalls fixed before selling a vehicle, if possible,” says Shaun Petersen, the group’s senior vice president of legal and government affairs.
 “NIADA also recommends dealers disclose the existence of any unrepaired open recall at the point of sale.”

 The Takata Recall

 If the used car you want to buy is under recall, chances are it’s because of a faulty Takata airbag inflator.
-This case has added millions of used cars to the recall rolls each year for several years now, and Epstein says the “vast majority” of cars currently under recall are related to Takata airbags.
+This case has added millions of used cars to the recall rolls each year for several years now, and Epstein says a “vast majority” of cars currently under recall are related to Takata airbags.
 In fact, a recent GM recall added 5.9 million trucks and SUVs to the list of recalled vehicles with faulty Takata inflators.

 Takata airbags made between 2002 and 2015 use ammonium nitrate to inflate the airbag in the event of a crash.
 The ammonium nitrate can become unstable over time, leading to inflators that explode with an unexpectedly violent force.
 If the defective airbag ruptures, it can spray sharp metal fragments directly at the driver and passengers, increasing the risk of death or injury.
-Some older Takata airbags use a different design, and could deploy without enough force or with too much force to protect occupants in a crash.
+Some older Takata airbags use a different design and could deploy without enough force or with too much force to protect occupants in a crash.

 That’s why it’s important for shoppers to stay vigilant, and check to see whether the car they’re interested in buying is part of this recall.

 Update: This article was updated to reflect that some car dealers have been penalized for selling used cars without disclosing open recalls.
 It was also updated to include recall information for 2022.